MicrosoftDocs/xamarin-docs/docs/xamarin-forms/app-fundamentals/shell/navigation.md

 | --- | --- |
 | //*page* or ///*page* | Global routes currently can't be the only page on the navigation stack.
 Therefore, absolute routing to global routes is unsupported. |

-Use of these route formats result in an `Exception` being thrown.
+Use of these route formats results in an `Exception` being thrown.

 > [!WARNING]
 > Attempting to navigate to a non-existent route results in an `ArgumentException` exception being thrown.